 |Approach||HTML5 first approach.
 Flash is only used for non-HTML5 fallback.||Flash on most desktops.
 HTML5 is used for mobile and tablets.|

 The various video encodings are created according to the S7 encoding presets selected in the S7 cloud config.
 For the foundation video component to use them, a video profile must be created for each S7 encoding preset selected.
 This method allows the video component to select the DAM renditions accordingly.

 New video profiles and changes to them must be activated to publish.

-In Experience Manager, tap Tools > Configuration Console.
+In Experience Manager, select Tools > Configuration Console.

 In the Configuration Console, navigate to Tools > DAM > Video Profiles in the navigation tree.

 Create a S7 Video Profile.
 In the New. menu, select Create Page and then select the Scene7 Video Profile template.
-Give the new video profile page a name and click Create.
+Give the new video profile page a name and select Create.

 Edit the new video profile.
 Select the cloud config first.
 Then select the same encoding preset as selected in the cloud config.